oniehuis/JuChrom.jl/docs/src/tutorials/retentionindices.md

-As in Example 4, we require functionality from the [CairoMakie.jl](https://github.com/MakieOrg/Makie.jl/tree/master/CairoMakie), [DelimitedFiles.jl](https://github.com/JuliaData/DelimitedFiles.jl), and JuChrom packages.
+As in Example 4, we require functionality from the [CairoMakie.jl](https://github.com/MakieOrg/Makie.jl/tree/master/CairoMakie), [DelimitedFiles.jl](https://github.com/JuliaData/DelimitedFiles.jl), and [JuChrom.jl](https://github.com/oniehuis/JuChrom.jl) packages.
 Additionally, we need the [XLSX.jl](https://github.com/felipenoris/XLSX.jl) package to read the Excel file.
-Note that you may need to install the `CairoMakie` and [XLSX.jl](https://github.com/felipenoris/XLSX.jl) packages if they are not already installed.
+Note that you need to install these packages if they are not already installed.

 The relevant data in the Excel file is located in the sheet labeled `Table1`.
 Column `A` contains the names of the run folders, and column `B` contains the names of the